microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 ##### StaticSampler
 - Max/MinLOD cannot be NaN.
-- Comparison filter must have ComparisonFunc not equal to 0.
 - MaxAnisotropy cannot exceed 16.
 - MipLODBias must be within range of [-16, 15.99].